How to Create a Marketing Calendar [with Marketing Calendar Template]

 They keep you organised

 A marketing calendar takes the scattershot approach out of your activity.
-If you’ve been using post-its to keep track of things, then take our advice: just don’t.
+If you’ve been using post-it notes to keep track of things, then take our advice: just don’t.
 With a marketing calendar, you’ll have everything in one place that you can refer to quickly as and when you need to.

 They keep teams up to date